 The edit_theme_options permission is one of the most important in WordPress.

-If you have the edit_themes permission, you will see these links in the WordPress admin area:
+If you have the edit_themes_options capability, you will see these links in the WordPress admin area:

 - Appearance > Themes

 - Appearance > Widgets

 You'll also be able to see the “Customize” link in the WordPress admin bar, if it's supported by your theme.

 This permission is vital because it allows you to customize theme options, control the display of widgets, create menus, and create menu links.

 The edit_theme_options permission is available on single WordPress sites and on multisite networks.

 Users not in these roles are not allowed to edit the site's themes, menus, menu links, or widgets.